 You can find the Developer Authentication Tool in the

 SDK/Tools folder within the Epic Online Services SDK download archive.
-See our Quick Start Guide for information about downloading and setting up the SDK.
+See the EOS Get Started documentation for information about downloading and setting up the SDK.

 Tool and SDK Interaction